/ HALion Developer Resource / HALion Script / Diving Deeper /

 External links:

 HALion uses Lua Development Tools (LDT) by Eclipse Foundation as the front end for debugging.
 LDT is an open source software for Windows and Mac OSX that provides you with an integrated development environment (IDE) for Lua with tools like code assistance, debugging, syntax coloring, code formatting, and many more.
 LDT allows you to debug scripts that run in HALion.
 After configuring Attach Debug in LDT, you can connect a Lua Script module for debugging its script.
-In LDT you can monitor the script step by step, inspect variables and evaluate expressions.
-This way you can identify and remove errors from your script more easily.
+In LDT, you can monitor the script step by step, inspect variables and evaluate expressions.
+This way, you can identify and remove errors from your script more easily.

 https://wiki.eclipse.org/LDT